 We’ve been listening!
-A comment we’ve heard pretty often is that so many presentations at conferences seem to be by and for librarians from larger libraries.
-Well, Big Talk From Small Libraries aims to change that!
+A comment we’ve heard often is that many presentations at conferences seem to be by and for librarians from larger libraries.
+Well, Big Talk From Small Libraries is different.

 Everyone is welcome to register and attend, regardless of how big or small your library.
-But, if your library serves a few thousand people, or a few hundred, this is the day for you.
+But, if your library serves a few hundred to a few thousand people, this is the day for you!

-We do plan on recording all of the sessions and making them available on this site as soon as possible after the event.
+Recordings: All sessions are recorded and posted to the Previous Conferences page as soon as possible after the event.
 You do not need to register for the conference to access the recordings.

 Big Talk From Small Libraries was inspired by the Iowa Small Libraries Online Conference, and our event wouldn’t exist without their advice and encouragement.